Introduction

 Prerequisites

-Experience in discrete math, proofs, algorithms, and programming (not necessarily all).
+Experience in discrete math, proofs, algorithms, and programming (not necessarily all at once).

 What to expect as a participant